 Make sure your product-design teams are truly diverse.
 Diversity and empathy on a team leads to more creative ways of thinking — which leads to better products.
 Recognise that diversity is not simply a tick box to get past: It is the key to designing products that really work for everyone.

 When something is universally designed, it can be used easily by everyone.
 One of the most common examples of universal design, and one that you probably use every day, is the ramp on a kerb.
 A kerb ramp is essential for people using wheelchairs, but it also benefits kids riding bikes, the elderly using walking frames, parents with pushchairs, and delivery people pulling heavy trollies.

 Customisation can also be a good solution to the problem of designing for everyone.
 If a company doesn’t want to spend the money to change the product, think about what can be done customise it and increase satisfaction for all users.

-Adopting universal and inclusive design ensure that we do not design solely for men or women but that we design for everyone!
+Adopting universal and inclusive design ensures that we do not design solely for men or women but that we design for everyone!